Hiroshima surprised me. I didn’t expect to like it as much as I did.

 Like many tourists, I was drawn to Hiroshima because of its unfortunate role in the war.
 Stepping foot in Peace Memorial Park will remind you of that.
 Peace Memorial Museum and the Atomic Bomb Dome are the city’s most famous attractions but as I would later learn, they’re hardly the only reasons you should visit Hiroshima.

-From oysters the size of baby’s fists to one of the three most celebrated views in Japan, stay long enough and you’ll realize there is so much more to Hiroshima than its tragic past.
+From okonomiyaki better than Osaka’s to one of the three most celebrated views in Japan, stay long enough and you’ll realize there is so much more to Hiroshima than its tragic past.

 VISIT HIROSHIMA QUICK LINKS